pereznetworks/TD-Project9/project9-gallery-app/README.md

           plug a 'temp' API-KEY for you, to demo the api-call functionality

+          don't fooled...

-          don't fooled ....by the demo of flickr non-sign-on methods...
+          ....by the demo of flickr non-sign-on methods...

           you will still need your API-KEY in your app's api calls ....

           otherwise none of the flickr method's api calls will work

+          in latest verisons of Chrome an warning is logged

+            xhr.js:178 HTTP-Based Public Key Pinning is deprecated.
+            Chrome 69 and later will ignore HPKP response headers.
+            (Host: api.flickr.com)

+            this means ...
+              it's a good idea to implement security ... before making this project part of a production app or service

 [To verify your flickr method api call syntax, follow this link](https://www.flickr.com/services/api/explore/flickr.photos.search)